tbocek/tomtp/Readme.md

 * Public key of the recipient transfer is out of band (e.g., TXT field of DNS), not specified here.
   Thus, for a connection you always need IP + port + public key
 * Always encrypted (curve25519/chacha20-poly1305) - renegotiate of shared key on crypto sequence number overflow
-* Support for streams
+* Support for streams, but flow and congestion control is done at the connection level
 * 0-RTT (first request always needs to be equal or larger than its reply -> fill up to MTU and no perfect forward secrecy)
 * User decides on perfect forward secrecy.
 2 options: a) no perfect forward secrecy for 1st message if payload is sent in first message (request and reply). b) perfect forward secrecy with empty first message
-* P2P friendly (id peers by ed25519 public key, for both sides)
 * FIN/ACK teardown with timeout (no 3-way teardown as in TCP)
 * Goal: less than 2k LoC
+* No FEC at the moment

 ## Assumptions